vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/operations-for-logs/remediate9-opslogs.md

-# Remediate VCF Operations for Logs 9.0.0.0
+# Remediate VCF Operations for Logs 9.X
-Remediating VCF Operations for Logs 9.0.0.0 for STIG Compliance
+Remediating VCF Operations for Logs 9.X for STIG Compliance

 ## Overview
 This tutorial covers remediating the Operations for Logs appliance in VCF deployments.

+> **Deprecated:** The Operations for Logs STIG content was deprecated in VCF 9.1.
+This tutorial applies to VCF 9.0.x environments only.

 > **Important** For the best experience, prior to using the STIG automation provided here please ensure you: